Low-Surface-Brightness Galaxies are missing in the observed Stellar Mass Function: Galaxy Stellar Mass Functions at

-\subsection{GSMF at $4 \le z \le 10$}
+\subsection{GSMF at $5 \le z \le 10$}

-Galaxy samples compiled over the last two decades in many legacy surveys have enabled us not only to trace the global star formation and reionization history in the early universe, but also to study proto-galaxy formation with a high precision.
+Galaxy observational data compiled over the last two decades in many legacy surveys have enabled us not only to trace the global star formation and reionization history in the early universe, but also to study proto-galaxy formation with a high precision.
 In this study we utilize various observational data~\citep{ Gonzalez_2011,Duncan_2014,Grazian_2015,Song_2016,stefanon21} which have been obtained from the GOODS and CANDELS fields observed by HST and {\it Spitzer} IRAC to name a few.

 In Figure \ref{fig:redhigh}, the simulated GSMFs (blueish solid lines) are consistent with observations, except for the high-mass end at $z<7$.
-This deviation partly comes from the cosmic variance effect caused by the finite simulation box size of \hr.
+This deviation partly comes from the cosmic variance effect caused by the finite simulation box size of \hr\ or the small star formation efficiency (SFE; see \ref{sec:sfecomp}) adopted in \hr.
+Even with the small volume size of the test simulations, the GSMFs at $z\ge 5$ are underestimated by 1.5 -- 3 factors with respect to the simulation with SFE=4 \%, which may partially explain the difference as shown in the figure.

 It may, however, also be attributed to numerical artifacts of AMR, which causes suppression of star formation between global mesh refinement redshifts.
 AMR is a classical implementation to enhance the spatial and mass resolution in Eulerian hydrodynamical simulations, in the regions where the mass inflow becomes significant.
 In \hr, this global refinement is carried at the expansion factors of $a_{\texttt{amr}}$ = 0.0125, 0.25, 0.05, 0.1, 0.2, 0.4, and 0.8, in order to maintain spatial resolution of $\sim1$ pkpc.
 As the simulation evolves, a dense gas grid inside a massive galaxy must wait for the next $a_\mathrm{amr}$ to be refined into eight one-level-finer grids; hence star formation is suppressed until the next-level refinement is allowed.

+At $z=5$ , the simulated GSMF at low-mass end is slightly higher than the observations \citep{Song_2016,Gonzalez_2011} by a few ten percent.
+This mismatch could possibly be due to the limit to the observational completeness of galaxy sample.
+The faint-end galaxies usually lie at the observational boundaries and we assume that faint galaxy samples could suffer from the completeness \citep[see][for the simulated completeness of observations]{finkelstein+15}.
+The same argument may go to the observed GSMFs at $z=2.5$ and 3.5 in the next subsection.